postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

     * [Monitor roles](#monitor-roles)

 * [Next steps](#next-steps)

 ## Team roles

 As a team admin, you have the power to define Postman access at the team level.
 You can use Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative and billing personnel.

-With these roles, you and your teammates can manage access for each individual, or, if you are on a [Postman Enterprise plan](https://www.postman.com/pricing), for [groups](/docs/administration/managing-your-team/user-groups/).
+Each user on a team must have at least one role attached to them, and can hold multiple roles simultaneously.

 You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to your team members, based on the functions those team members require:

 * **Super Admin**: Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
 Team members with this role can perform all actions that Admin, Billing, Community Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
 * **Admin**: Manages team members and team settings.
 * **Billing**: Manages team plan and payments.
-Billing roles can be granted by a Super Admin or by a fellow team member with a billing role.
+Billing roles can be granted by a Super Admin or by a fellow team member with a Billing role.
 If this is not possible, contact our [Support Center](https://support.postman.com/hc/en-us).
+* **Developer**: Has access to all team resources and workspaces.
 * **Community Manager**: Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
-* **Developer**: Has access to all team resources and workspaces.

-Each user must have at least one role attached to them, and can hold multiple roles simultaneously.
-Members with a Developer role consume a paid slot on the team, while those who have only Admin or Billing roles become Support Users and don’t consume paid slots.
-Your team can have two Support Users.
+> If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can also assign roles at the [group level](/docs/administration/managing-your-team/user-groups/) as well as for individual team members.

 Team roles provide high-level access control: